tektoncd/operator/docs/TektonAddon.md

 User can disable the installation of resources by changing the value to `false`.

 Pipelines templates uses clustertasks in them so to install pipelineTemplates, clusterTasks must be `true`.

-### PipelinesAsCode

-`enablePipelinesAsCode` field is provided in spec to enable/disable PipelinesAsCode installation on the cluster.

-User can disable the installation of PipelinesAsCode by changing the value to `false`.
-By default, it is true.